 The traditional scholarly answer is “no”: Industrial economies are sufficiently robust and economic isolation is sufficiently difficult such that states facing economic isolation can easily adapt, except in extraordinary circumstances.3 This article challenges that claim.
 While economic isolation alone may not lead directly to defeat, it places important constraints on a power’s strategic decision-making by limiting the options that are available.
 Economically isolated powers tend to pursue riskier strategies, often launching attacks that expand the conflict at hand.
 These broader conflicts then frequently end in defeat.
 Moreover, this effect holds regardless of a state’s prewar level of economic integration.

 In the first section of this article, I begin by reviewing the debate surrounding the potential U.S. strategies in the event of a conflict with China, before discussing the principal existing arguments about how prewar economic integration affects wars and the effects of economic isolation during war.
 In section two, I develop a theory of how economic isolation leads to risky decision-making, identifying two ways in which economic isolation impacts a country’s decision-makers as well as two types of obviously risky strategies.
 I briefly discuss case selection before exploring two critical examples of economic isolation in sections three and four: Germany in World Wars I and II.
-I conclude the articles with a discussion of the relevance of these two cases today and the implications of my analysis.
+I conclude the article with a discussion of the relevance of these two cases today and the implications of my analysis.

 War and Economic Isolation